 3.2.
 It shall be accompanied by the following documents and particulars in triplicate:

 3.2.1.
-A description of the vehicle type with regard to the items mentioned in paragraphs 2.2.1.1. to 2.2.1.4. above, together with the restrictions on loading, particularly the maximum permissible load in the boot;
+A description of the vehicle type with regard to the items mentioned in paragraphs 2.2.1.1. to 2.2.1.4. , together with the restrictions on loading, particularly the maximum permissible load in the boot;

 3.2.2.
 A list of the devices prescribed by the manufacturer for the lighting and light-signalling assembly.
-The list may include several types of device for each operation.
+The list may include several types of devices for each operation.
 Each type shall be duly identified (component, type-approval mark, name of manufacturer, etc.), in addition the list may include in respect of each function the additional annotation "or equivalent devices";

 3.2.3.
 A layout drawing of the lighting and light-signalling equipment as a whole, showing the position of the various devices on the vehicle;